CatenaTools/catena-public-docs/installation/docker.md

         {% replay-openapi operationId="catena.catena_authentication.CatenaAuthentication_LoginWithProvider" descriptionFile="../apis/catena-tools-core.yaml" /%}
     {% /tab %}

-    {% tab label="Mac" %}
+    {% tab label="macOS" %}
         {% partial file="/_partials/install-catena/obtain-catena-source.md" /%}

         ### 2. Install Docker
         There are two options for running with Docker, with Docker Desktop or by using Docker Engine directly.

         #### Using Docker Desktop
-        [Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/) is the easiest way to install Docker onto a Mac, though it requires a paid license for commercial use.
+        [Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/) is the easiest way to install Docker onto macOS, though it requires a paid license for commercial use.
 If you prefer to register for a license, follow the following instructions.
 Otherwise, skip to [Using Docker Engine Directly](./docker.md#using-docker-engine-directly-1).

         1. [Download Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/)
         2. Install Docker